snaury/fiberactors/DESIGN.md

     }

 private:
-    actor_context context;
+    TActorContext context;
     int value_ = 0;
 };
 ```

-When current task suspends, current context needs to be released behind the scenes, and reacquired just before task is resumed.
+When current task suspends, current context needs to be released behind the scenes, and reacquired just before the task is resumed.
 When reacquiring the context, we may block again, and I think it may be encoded using different implementations of runnables.
 I think this may be supported by generic support for hooks:

 ```
-class suspend_hook {
+class ISuspendHook {
 public:
-    // This method is called when the user calls task::suspend
+    // This method is called when the user calls TCurrentTask::Suspend
-    // The last suspend_hook::suspend in the chain suspends the fiber virtual void suspend() = 0;
+    // The last ISuspendHook::suspend in the chain suspends the fiber virtual void suspend() = 0;

     // This method is called after the fiber is suspended
-    // The last suspend_hook::suspended in the chain calls the user-provided callback
+    // The last ISuspendHook::suspended in the chain calls the user-provided callback
     // Initially `r` is the runnable that resumes the fiber, but may be wrapped
     // to perform additional actions before resuming and this wrapper may be
-    // passed down the chain instead of the original. virtual runnable* suspended(runnable* r) noexcept = 0;
+    // passed down the chain instead of the original. virtual IRunnable* suspended(IRunnable* r) noexcept = 0;
 };

-class task {
+class TCurrentTask {
 public:
-    static suspend_hook* get_suspend_hook() noexcept;
+    static ISuspendHook* GetSuspendHook() noexcept;
-    static void set_suspend_hook(suspend_hook*) noexcept;
+    static void SetSuspendHook(ISuspendHook*) noexcept;
 }
 ```

-When `actor_context::lock()` successfully acquires the context, it could install itself at the top of suspend hooks, which would call the next hook with a wrapper runnable, restoring the context on the way back.
+When `TActorContext::lock()` successfully acquires the context, it could install itself at the top of suspend hooks, which would call the next hook with a wrapper runnable, restoring the context on the way back.
 However, since actor context is never nested, a generic implementation would also need to disable lower hooks, and could be more efficient as an integral part of the task suspend logic instead.